ettore9x9/patrolling_robot/README.md

 <img src="https://github.com/ettore9x9/patrolling_robot/blob/main/media/gazebo_world.png" width="900">

-In the world are present rooms and corridors, in particular the map is the same as the default one of the first assignment.
+In the world are present rooms and corridors, in particular, the map is the same as the default one of the first assignment.

 ### Robot model ###